Herman Hine Brinsmade

 Herman Hine Brinsmade (September 17, 1876 - April 11, 1968) was an American writer.
 He wrote the 1912 science fiction novel Utopia Achieved about a futuristic New York City.

 Brinsmade was born in Connecticut.
 He graduated from Cornell University.
 He married Carlie G. Rea of Nashville in 1907 while he was working at a newspaper in Grand Rapids, Michigan.
 He worked for the News-Star-World in Monroe, Louisiana and had a column titled Jus' Ramblin'.
 He died while at a sanitarium recovering from an auto accident and was buried at the Mulhearn Memorial Park Cemetery in Monroe.
 His daughter became a teacher in Monroe.

 His book Utopia Achieved was set in 1960 and had a storyline that advocated for the single tax.
 The story described a city of the future where people ate an efficient vegetarian diet.

 The futuristic New York City depicted in his novel evoked Charles Lamb's multi-level city.
 The story described a failed socialism in New Zealand and fsvored a single tax system.
-The book is described as a "primary text" innthe utopian catalogue in on journal.
+The book is described as a "primary text" in the utopian catalogue in on journal.

 He edited a 1957 book about Eldred K. Means with a collection of his speeches.